ibm-cloud-docs/vpc/vsi_is_create_instance.md

 6. List the available stock images, custom images, or images that are shared with your account from a private catalog for creating your instance.
 If you are creating an instance from an existing boot volume, skip this step.

-   - To list all available stock or custom images, run the following command:
+   * To list all available stock or custom images, run the following command.

       ```sh
       ibmcloud is images
       ```
       {: pre}

-      For this example, you see a response that is similar to the following output:
+      For this example, you see a response that is similar to the following output.

       ```text
       ID                                          Name                               Status       Arch    OS name                   OS version       File size(GB)
       Visibility   Owner type   Encryption   Resource group   Catalog Offering
       r134-24d856e2-6aec-41c2-8f36-5a8a3766f0d6   ibm-centos-7-9-minimal-amd64-9     available    amd64   centos-7-amd64            7.x - Minimal Install  1             public       provider     none         Default          -
       r134-9768bb7f-c75d-4408-ba34-61015632f907   ibm-debian-10-13-minimal-amd64-2   available    amd64   debian-10-amd64           10.x Buster/Stable     1             public       provider     none         Default          -
       r134-f83ce520-00b5-40c5-9938-a5c82a273f91   ibm-debian-11-3-minimal-amd64-4    available    amd64   debian-11-amd64           11.x Bullseye/Stable   1
       ```
       {: screen}

       For a full list of command options, see [ibmcloud is images](/docs/vpc?topic=vpc-vpc-reference#images-list).

       Deprecated images do not include the most current support.
       {: tip}

-   - To list all available images shared from a private catalog, run the following commands:
+   * To list all available images shared from a private catalog, run the following commands:

-      If you select a catalog image that belongs to a different account, there are additional considerations and limitations to review.
+      If you select a catalog image that belongs to a different account, you have extra considerations and limitations to review.
 See [Using cross-account image references in a private catalog in the CLI](/docs/vpc?topic=vpc-planning-custom-images&interface=ui#private-catalog-image-reference-vpc-cli)
       {: note}

        - To list all available private catalog image offerings, run the following command.